Survivor75/JavaScript/README.md

 # Unchained
-This repository contains Nuggets on the following : 1.
+This repository contains nuggets on the following : 1.
 JavaScript 2.
 Python

 ##  JavaScript